Chris Juby

-Every chapter of the Bible in 140 characters or less.
+summarised in 140 characters or less

 Jephthah vowed to sacrifice whatever came out to meet him if he defeated the Ammonites.
 His daughter met him so he sacrificed her.